zolutionspartners/php_evaluation/README.md

 Do you see any performance or security issue in there?
 Would you re-write it?
 Why?
 How?</b>

 From a performance standpoint, the call to <code>isset</code> is probably unnecessary, because the snippet should only run if $_POST['email'] is a single valid email address, which an empty input would fail on a validation test.
-It's also unnecessary to call
-<code>htmlspecialchars</code> because notifynew.sh is a bash script, not an HTML file for which HTML entities are required.
-However, it should be noted that there are characters that are valid in an email address, specifically including $, that would potentially be interpreted by bash as indicating a variable, so we should take care to escape the shell argument properly.
+Unless notifynew.sh specifically requires html entities to be converted, it is unnecessary to call <code>htmlspecialchars</code>.
+However, it should be noted that there are characters that are valid in an email address, specifically including $, that are not addressed by <code>htmlspecialchars</code and that would potentially be interpreted by bash as indicating a variable, so we should take care to escape the shell argument properly.

 Security-wise, this script is subject to an email header injection attack, as it receives a $_POST value and does not perform any validation to verify that the supplied input is a single, valid email address.
-In addition, it is theoretically possible for a malicious user to trick the system into executing an arbitrary command.
+In addition, it is theoretically possible for a malicious user to trick the system into executing an arbitrary command by concatenating that command onto the end of the email address with a semicolon.

 I would rewrite the code snippet as follows: